 - Change positions in the wheelchair several times per hour during the day to prevent pressure ulcers.

 - If you have problems with spasticity, learn what makes it worse.
-You or your caregiver can learn exercises to keep your muscles lose.
+You or your caregiver can learn exercises to keep your muscles loose.

 - Learn how to prevent pressure ulcers.

 Tips for making clothing easier to put on and take off are: